AAA3A-AAA3A/Red-Web-Dashboard/docs/third_parties.rst

             }

         @dashboard_page(name="guild", description="Get basic details about a __guild__!")  # Create a page nammed "guild" for the third party.
-It will be available at the URL ``/dashboard/<guild_id>/third-party/MyCog/guild``. async def guild_page(self, user: discord.User, guild: discord.Guild, **kwargs) -> typing.Dict[str, typing.Any]:  # The kwarg ``guild`` means that Red-Dashboard will ask for the choice of a guild among those to which the user has access. return {
+It will be available at the URL ``/dashboard/<guild_id>/third-party/MyCog/guild``. async def guild_page(self, user: discord.User, guild: discord.Guild, **kwargs) -> typing.Dict[str, typing.Any]:  # The kwarg ``guild`` means that Red-Web-Dashboard will ask for the choice of a guild among those to which the user has access. return {
                 "status": 0,
                 "web_content": {  # Return a web content with the text variable ``title_content``.